Renmin University of China: The Rural Reconstruction Center of Renmin University

 At the international cooperation level, RDCY actively expands international exchanges and has established a stable cooperation mechanism with major think tanks in more than 40 countries around the world.
 It has successfully carried out a series of related activities in more than 20 countries such as the United States, Brazil, the United Kingdom, Russia, Malaysia, and Iran, playing a positive role in promoting China's public diplomacy.

 RDCY is very active on overseas media platforms and in the public opinion arena, actively spreading Chinese perspectives and wisdom.
 It has been interviewed and reported by hundreds of overseas media such as the British Broadcasting Corporation (BBC), the Russian Telegraph Agency - TASS, The New York Times, the Financial Times, and Russia Today.
 In 2024, RDCY voiced its opinions through more than 300 overseas media, covering more than 20 languages.
 In 2020, RDCY took the lead in publishing the "An Open Letter to the People of the United States from 100 Chinese Scholars" jointly written by 100 Chinese scholars and launched the global initiative of "No the New Cold War" in the internationally renowned magazine The Diplomat, which has hundreds of millions of international audiences and has attracted extensive attention.

 In terms of operation management, RDCY has made efforts to build a new-type think tank that has a well-rounded new media operation system.
-It has established a Chinese-English all-media matrix covering more than 20 platforms, ranging from official Chinese and English websites, WeChat, Weibo, Bilibili, Toutiao, to X, YouTube, Facebook, and LinkedIn, attracting more than5 million followers worldwide, demonstrating RDCY's influence on international communication.
+It has established a Chinese-English all-media matrix covering more than 20 platforms, ranging from official Chinese and English websites, WeChat, Weibo, Bilibili, Toutiao, to X, YouTube, Facebook, and LinkedIn, attracting more than 5 million followers worldwide, demonstrating RDCY's influence on international communication.